yuanqing/create-figma-plugin/docs/3-api.md

 ### const result = cloneObject(object)

-Creates a deep copy of the given `object`.
+Creates a deep copy of the given plain `object`.

 #### Returns